olivia-creates/startups/startup_ideas/CSweet.md

 * **Depth + Speed**: Combines strategic depth with instant availability
 * **Proven Frameworks**: Based on real executive decision-making patterns
 * **Network Effects**: More executives = more valuable platform
+* **Brand Advantage**: Branded agents carry an emotional wedge and market recognition that generic, nameless agents can’t match; they cut through agent inflation and build immediate trust
+* **Relationship Capital**: Our network and trusted relationships with thought leaders/executives is hard to replicate
+* **Extraction Tech/Process**: Proprietary interviews, data ingestion, and scenario testing to “smoothly extract the wisdom” at depth and with consent

 ---